gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section4.md

 ## Moving on

-For the next section, let’s leave the Producer and these services running.
-We will build on these for Section 5.
+For the next section, we will build on all of these services.
 When you’re ready, click the button to move onto the next section.

 <hr>